Emergent Representations of Program Semantics in Language Models Trained on Programs: Introduction

 \section{Introduction}

+As LMs continue to improve on a range of downstream tasks, their capabilities in the domain of \emph{programming languages} have drawn increasing attention \citep{bommasani2023holistic,zan2023large}.
+The advancement of recent models such as GPT-4 \citep{openai2023gpt4}, Code Llama \citep{rozière2023code}, Gemini \citep{geminiteam2023gemini}, and Claude 3 \citep{anthropic2024claude} has also spurred the widespread adoption of LMs in developer workflows via mainstream commercial products, offering functionality such as code completion, debugging assistance, generating documentation and commit messages, and writing test cases \citep{fan2023large}.

-Despite the rapidly improving performance of large, pretrained language models (LMs) in a range of downstream tasks, a major open question is whether such LMs capture any semantically meaningful information about the text that they consume and generate~\citep{Mitchell_2023}.
-One possibility is that LMs trained purely on form---such as the conditional distribution of tokens in the training corpus---do not acquire meaning.
-Instead, they produce text only according to surface statistical correlations gleaned from the training data~\citep{bender2020climbing}, with any apparently sophisticated behavior attributable to the scale of the model and training data.
-Indeed, a recent meta-survey reveals a sharp divide within the NLP community, with 51\% of respondents agreeing to the statement, ``Some generative model trained only on text, given enough data and computational resources, could understand natural language in some non-trivial sense''~\citep{michael2022nlp}.
+Despite these results, however, a major open question is whether current LMs capture any information about the \emph{semantics} of the text that they consume and generate~\citep{Mitchell_2023}.
+Indeed, one hypothesis---which takes a unified view of both natural and programming language domains---is that LMs trained purely on form (e.g., to model the conditional distribution of tokens in a training corpus) produce text only according to surface statistical correlations gleaned from the training data~\citep{bender2020climbing}, with any apparently sophisticated behavior attributable to the scale of the model and training data.

-This work studies the extent to which meaning can emerge in LMs trained solely to perform next token prediction on text.
-We empirically evaluate the following two hypotheses:
+This work studies whether LMs of code learn aspects of semantics when trained using standard textual pretraining.
+We empirically evaluate the following hypothesis (\MH/):

+\begin{hypothesis*} LMs of code trained only to perform next token prediction on text do not model the formal semantics of the underlying programming language. \end{hypothesis*}